Raw vector

 CVE-2025-49730 is a high-severity Heap-based Buffer Overflow (CWE-122) vulnerability in Microsoft Windows Server 2008.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked in the top 12.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Path Interception (T1034); ranked at the 46th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 The vulnerability CVE-2025-49730 is a time-of-check time-of-use (TOCTOU) race condition in the Microsoft Windows QoS scheduler.
 It is tracked under CWE-367 and CWE-122 and carries a CVSS 3.1 base score of 7.8 reflecting local attack vector, low complexity, and high impact on confidentiality, integrity, and availability.